Metal accounting – AMIRA code principles

 - Integrate seamlessly with SCADA, LIMS, and ERP systems

-Such systems not only ensure compliance but also improve operational efficiency, decision-making, and governance.
+Such software not only ensure compliance but also improve operational efficiency, decision-making, and governance.

 Connect your metal accounting platform with existing data acquisition and management systems.
 Automated data exchange eliminates manual handling, reduces latency, and ensures a single, reliable version of the truth across departments.

 Regularly train metallurgical teams, plant operators, and auditors on metal accounting procedures, data validation practices, and the AMIRA principles.
-Sustainable compliance depends as much on people as on technology, well-trained teams are key to maintaining accuracy and detecting anomalies early.
+Sustainable compliance depends as much on people as on technology, well-trained teams are key to maintaining accuracy, detecting anomalies early and adapt the system to your process evolution.

 Ensure compliance to AMIRA with INVENTEO, CASPEO's metal accounting solution